colinvella/phaser-tilemap-plus/README.md

 game.tilemap.plus.physics.collideWith(sprite);
 ```

+#### Surface Interaction

+Whenever a sprite is touching the collision layer, its body will have `contactNormal` of type `Vector` indicating the direction away from the contact surfaces.
+This can be used to determine when and in what direction to jump off the surface.
+For example, a sprite is
+allowed to jump only when `sprite.body.contactNormal.y < 0`, that is, has a component pointing upwards.

+#### Surface Rebound

 To make sprites rebound off surfaces, add a `bounce` custom property to an object in the object layer, with a value that is a fraction
 of the rebound velocity.
 For example. if you want a sprite to bounce back with half the incoming velocity, set `bounce` to `0.5`.
 To
 make Sonic-style springs, you can assign a value higher than `1.0`.

 <p align="center"><img src="https://user-images.githubusercontent.com/1244038/32395807-f74aa41e-c0e2-11e7-90cf-5f7e882fb724.gif" alt="phaser-tilemap-plus physics bounce"></p>

-Whenever a sprite is touching the collision layer, its body will have `contactNormal` of type `Vector` indicating the direction away from the contact surfaces.
-This can be used to determine when and in what direction to jump off the surface.
-For example, a sprite is
-allowed to jump only when `sprite.body.contactNormal.y < 0`, that is, has a component pointing upwards.
+#### One Way Platforms

+Many games implement platforms that the player can jump on from underneath.
+To implement a platform
+with this behaviour, add a custom property `collideOnly = down` to the platform's shape in the object layer.
+This will cause the physics engine to ignore collisions where the sprite's velocity doesn't have a downward
+component, effectively allowing the sprite to pass through the platform from underneath.

+In a similar manner, it is possible to make passthrough ceilings that impede upward motion by setting `collideOnly = up`.
+One way walls or entrances can similarly be implemented by setting `collideOnly = right` or
+`collideOnly = left`.

 ### Custom Properties